aquasecurity/deployments/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced/README.md

    -n aqua
    ```

-   ## Deploy KubeEnforcer using Aquactl
+## Deploy KubeEnforcer with advanced configuration using Aquactl
 Aquactl is the command-line utility to automate the deployment steps mentioned in the previous section, Manifests.
 This utility creates (downloads) manifests that are customized to your specifications.
 To deploy Aqua KubeEnforcer in the Advanced configuration, include the **--advanced-configuration** flag in the aquactl download command syntax, in addition to the required flags for KubeEnforcer.
 For more information on the usage of Aquactl to deploy KubeEnforcer, refer to the product documentation, [Aquactl: Download Aqua KubeEnforcer Manifests](https://docs.aquasec.com/docs/aquactl-download-manifests-kubeenforcer).